Shetty852/webgames/README.md

 # Games
- This web Games is built using HTML, CSS, and JavaScript(vanila javascript).
+ This web Games is built using HTML, CSS, and Javascript.

 ## Technologies Used